rihp/AutoGPT-Calculator-Benchmark/README.md

 # AutoGPT-Calculator-Benchmark

-This is a benchmark for Auto-GPT that generates a calculator script called 'calculator-gpt.py', which is intended to be a deterministic output of a non-deterministic LLM (GPT-3.5-turbo). calculator-gpt.py is created with a preset series of Auto-GPT inputs.
+This is a GitHub Actions workflow benchmark for Auto-GPT that generates a calculator script called 'calculator-gpt.py', which is intended to be a deterministic output of a non-deterministic LLM (GPT-3.5-turbo). calculator-gpt.py is created with a preset series of Auto-GPT inputs.
 Once calculator-gpt.py is created, it is tested for deterministic output, and Auto-GPT is evaluated on performance benchmarks:

 1) The functionality of calculator-gpt.py - does the script perform every task the user requested?
 2) OpenAI API token cost of the entire session